Fincer/linux-patches-and-scripts/Readme.md

 - custompatch_photoshop_tooltip_win.c.patch = Patch for hovering Photoshop tooltip pop-ups.

+Includes *install-wine-theme-to-polprefixes* subfolder which includes a script that changes theme for all existing PlayOnLinux wine prefixes automatically.
+You can customize the script to suit your needs.
+The purpose of this script is to improve & automate management of multiple prefix themes.

 FORMAT: Arch Linux PKGBUILD script + patch files + PlayOnLinux script & files.

 **wine-launcher-creator**